jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

 We start implementing the generic message.
 We need to output the boolean expression `e` that may fail.
 Thus, we have to provide to the error interpreter (`VerificatioErrorInterpreter`) its FIR representation.

 In our test suite, we always get a `PostconditionViolated` error from Viper.
-The error contains which assertion went wrong during the analysis.
-The offending node is always an implication node.
+The error contains which assertion failed to hold during the analysis.
+The offending node is always an *implication* node.
 Thus, we can embed a new source-role into that implication.

 ```kotlin